Oakland calls NFL a cartel in new lawsuit over Raiders' move

 Oakland’s complaint raises claims under Section 1 of the Act.
 Section 1 requires that economic competitors actually compete and refrain from conspiring in ways that unreasonably harm competition.
 To that end, the complaint argues that the cartel defendants—meaning NFL teams, who are supposed to be competitors—remember, NFL teams compete not only on the field, but also for players, coaches, staff and for various other forms of human capital and economic recourses—have engaged in a group boycott of Oakland and other cities.
 The cartel has done so through a franchise allocation process that, in light of relocation fees and other measures, promotes inside dealing.
 As a result, the city argues the NFL offers host cities “a Hobson’s choice: pay the enormous demands associated with new and renovated stadia or lose your NFL Club.”

 Similarly, the city charges that the cartel defendants have engaged in an unlawful refusal to deal.
-While the NFL isn’t automatically obligated to “deal” with Oakland, the Article 4.3 makes clear that home territories are supposedly preferred.
-Oakland insists that the city never preferred Oakland but instead used it to extract leverage for negotiations with Las Vegas.
+While the NFL isn’t automatically obligated to “deal” with Oakland, Article 4.3 makes clear that home territories are supposedly preferred.
+Oakland insists that the NFL never preferred Oakland but instead used it to extract leverage for negotiations with Las Vegas.
 Because of this dynamic and scarcity of NFL teams, Oakland claims it “lost not only the Raiders, but also any chance to host an NFL team in the future.”

 The city also argues that the cartel defendants priced fixed.
 The purported price fixing reflects the NFL’s demands from cities to publicly fund new stadiums or else they lose their franchise.
 Thus, the “price” of keeping a team is fixed at a level that isn’t competitive but is instead a reflection of an alleged anti-competitive conspiracy among NFL owners who eye relocation fees.
 Bargaining demands by the NFL, Oakland charges, have forced cities like itself “that will pay the supra-competitive price of the NFL’s demands for new and renovated stadia – out of the market for NFL franchises”